Last updated: 10th August 2022

 - share your CV with recruitment agencies (at your request) when you sign up for our job seeking services

 - research publicly available business contact details.
 To learn more please see Collection of your personal data and From other organisations or publicly available sources

 - customise the content you see on our websites.
-To learn more please see Personalised website content
+To learn more please see Personalisation of marketing & website content

 You can always object to our marketing messages, please see How to stop receiving marketing communications.

 If you wish to object to our reliance on Legitimate Interests for any other purpose please use Our contact details.

 How we use your personal data